maxoldshein/NewtonX-Back-End-Challenge/README.md

     "lastName": "Oldshein"
 }
 ```
 The ID (1 in the above JSON data) is assigned automatically by the API and is unique to each user.
 It is initially set to a value of 1 and is automatically incremented each time a user is added to ensure that no two users have the same unique identifier.
-It was designed to act similarly to a automatically incremented primary key in an SQL database.
+It was designed to act similarly to an automatically incremented primary key in an SQL database.

 If the user was added with their first name or last name as a blank string ("") or as a null value (the value of firstName or lastName was not provided in the JSON payload), the JSON payload you receive back will look like:
 ```json